-States and Territories are required to regularly report the presence or absence of notifiable and significant diseases in their jurisdictional zone to the Australian Government.
-As a member country of the World Organisation of Animal Health (OIE), Australia contributes to the international reporting of OIE listed diseases of aquatic animals on a regular basis.
+• States and Territories are required to regularly report the presence or absence of notifiable and significant diseases in their jurisdictional zone to the Australian Government.
+As a member country of the World Organisation of Animal Health (OIE), Australia reports detections of OIE listed diseases of aquatic animals on a regular basis.
 Australia's active participation in the OIE aquatic animal disease reporting program provides historical evidence to substantiate Australia's claims of freedom from major diseases to support export certification and quarantine import policies.

-Representation on Committees dealing with aquatic animal health
+Representation on Committees dealing with aguatic animal health

 - Sub-Committee for Aquatic Animal Health (SCAAH) provides scientific and technical advice on aquatic animal health/biosecurity issues to Animal Health Committee (AHC).
 SCAAH members represent the Australian, State and Northern Territory governments and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) Australian Centre for Disease Preparedness (formerly Australian Animal Health Laboratory).
-Other aquatic animal health experts from both government and non-government agencies including specialists from academia, industry and the private sector - may also be invited to participate. - Aquatic Consultative Committee on Emergency Animal Disease (Aquatic CCEAD) coordinates a national response to aquatic animal disease emergencies.
+Other aquatic animal health experts from both government and non-government agencies including specialists from academia, industry and the private sector may also be invited to participate. - Aquatic Consultative Committee on Emergency Animal Disease (Aquatic CCEAD) coordinates a national response to aquatic animal disease emergencies.
 This advisory committee is made up of the Australian Chief Veterinary Officer (CVO), representatives from the Australian Quarantine and Inspection Service and Biosecurity Australia, the CVO (or the Director of the fisheries department) in each State and Territory government, and the head of the CSIRO Australian Centre for Disease Preparedness.
 Technical representatives from industry are also included.
 The Aquatic CCEAD helps to ensure that the most effective technical response is implemented.
 PIRSA Fisheries and Aquaculture provides advice to the South Australian CVO and sits on the Aquatic CCEAD as needed. - Advice and input for all aquatic issues dealt with by the CVO when representing South Australia at the Australian Animal Health Committee.
-AHC provides scientific and technical advice on animal health issues to Agriculture Senior Officials Committee (formerly the Primary Industries Standing Committee) via National Biosecurity Committee (NBC).Comprising Australian state and territory and New Zealand Chief Veterinary Officers and representation from CSIRO, Biosecurity Australia and Animal Health Australia, AHC drives and manages high level strategic policy development, operational strategies and standards for government in animal health, domestic quarantine, animal welfare and veterinary public health.
+AHC provides scientific and technical advice on animal health issues to Agriculture Senior Officials Committee (formerly the Primary Industries Standing Committee) via National Biosecurity Committee (NBC).
+Comprising Australian state and territory and New Zealand Chief Veterinary Officers and representation from CSIRO, Biosecurity Australia and Animal Health Australia, AHC drives and manages high level strategic policy development, operational strategies and standards for government in animal health, domestic quarantine, animal welfare and veterinary public health.
 AHC members also meet regularly to discuss issues of national importance. - PIRSA Fisheries and Aquaculture regularly participates in committees and working groups whose objectives have a direct link to South Australian aquaculture industries.
-For example, the Aquatic Emergency Animal Disease Response Arrangement working group (under AHC) which is exploring cost sharing agreements between industry and government in the event of any aquatic emergency animal disease incident.
-Other working groups include: Translocation working groups, the Biosecurity Plan guideline working group and the Aquatic Veterinary Medicines working group.